robocup-logistics/rcll-get-started/README.md

 `~/.bashrc`

 ### Configuration
 All the commands that are listened below can be configured via various env variables.
-To overwrite the defaults which are set in the `setup.sh` script, manually overwrite them i.e by sourcing another script overwriting the defaults.
+To overwrite the defaults which are set in the `setup.sh` script, manually overwrite them in the file `local_setup.sh`.
+This file is ignored in git and will be created automatically once you source the `setup.sh` for the first time.

+If you want to play a c0 productino challenge, one must add `export REFBOX_CONFIG_CHALLENGE=./../config/refbox/challenge_prod_c0.yaml` into his `local_setup.sh`.

 ### Commands:
 ##### rc_start_refbox